miyaichi/Transparency-Toolkit/frontend/public/help/en/optimizer.md

 - **Avoid Platform Warnings**: Reduces risk of warnings from advertising platforms like Google AdSense

 ### Important Notes:
-- This step uses sellers.json data stored in the Ads.txt Manager database
+- This step uses sellers.json data stored in the Transparency Toolkit database
 - If no corresponding sellers.json exists in the database, verification is skipped
 - Corrections are only made based on information clearly stated in sellers.json